madejackson/MillControl/subPages/demoSetup.md

    2. Taster
    3. display
    4. rotary encoder
-   5. maybe the On/Off switch needs to be placed here as well
+   5. (todo) maybe the On/Off switch needs to be placed here as well
+   6. (todo) place the relais somewhere
 1. the following lines need to be changed (todo: note in the real setup, that some lines might to be changed back)
 2. deploy everything on the arduino
 3. work in progress but the first running demo looks like this<br>